Twin Block Appliance

 When the retainers are in the mouth, the patient must move the lower jaw forward in order to comfortably close.
 The retainers must be worn full time for nine to 12 months, and braces typically go on after.

 This is a type of headgear used for growing patients with an underbite (Class III).
-It is worn at night to help encourage forward growth of the upper jaw and restrict forward growth of the lower jaw.
+It is worn at night to help encourage forward growth of the upper jaw to better match the position of the lower jaw.
 Rubber bands connect to hooks on a Rapid Palatal Expander that is cemented to the upper teeth.
 Usually, the facemask is worn for six to 12 months.

 If your child’s tooth has come out too soon because of decay or an accident, it is important to maintain the space to prevent future space loss and dental problems when permanent teeth begin to come in.